tadashi1105/mill-hacks/README.md

-# mill-hacks
+# Mill Hacks

-Plugin to extend the WordPress theme Mill
+Plugin to extend the WordPress theme Mill.